anoma/nspec/docs/arch/node/engines/decryption_environment.juvix.md

 syntax alias DecryptionLocalState := Unit;
 ```

-???+ quote "Arguments"

-    `decryptor`:
-    : The decryptor for the decrypting.

-    `backend`:
-    : The backend to use for decryption.

 ## Timer Handle

 The Decryption Engine does not require a timer handle type.
 Therefore, we define